Near-lossless $\ell_\infty$-constrained Image Decompression via Deep Neural Network: Related Works

 \subsection{Compression Artifacts Removal}

-There is a rich body of literature on techniques for removing compression artifacts in images \cite{rw_foi, rw_zhang, rw_li, rw_chang, rw_dar, ARCNN, CAR_galteri, CAR_guo}.
+There is a rich body of literature on techniques for removing compression artifacts in images \cite{rw_reeve, rw_zhai, rw_alter, rw_liu}.
 The majority of the studies on the subject focus on postprocessing JPEG images to alleviate compression noises, apparently because JPEG is the most widely used lossy compression method.
-The published works can be classified into two categories: explicit model-based methods and data-driven learning-based methods.

-In the first category, Reeve \etal \cite{rw_reeve} proposed to remove structured discontinuities of DCT code blocks by Gaussian filtering of the pixels around the DCT block boundaries.
+Reeve \etal \cite{rw_reeve} proposed to remove structured discontinuities of DCT code blocks by Gaussian filtering of the pixels around the DCT block boundaries.
 This work was improved by Zhai \etal \cite{rw_zhai} who performed postfiltering in shifted overlapped windows and fused the filtering results.
 A total minimum variation method constrained by the JPEG quantization intervals was used by Alter \etal \cite{rw_alter} to reduce blocking artifacts and Gibbs phenomenon while preserving sharp edges.
-Bredies \etal \cite{rw_bredies} studied optimality conditions of the TV minimization approach in infinite dimension, and used a primal-dual algorithm to solve a discrete version.
-Li \etal \cite{rw_li} proposed to reduce compression artifacts by eliminating the artifacts that are part of the texture component, after decomposing images into structure and texture components.
-Zhang \etal \cite{rw_zhang} approached the problem by merging two predictions of DCT coefficients in each block: one prediction is derived from nonlocal blocks of DCT coefficients and the other from quantized values of DCT coefficients.
-Foi \etal \cite{rw_foi} proposed to use attenuated DCT coefficients to estimate the local image signal under an adaptive shape support.
-Dar \etal \cite{rw_dar} formulated the compression post-processing procedure as a regularized inverse-problem for estimating the original signal given its reconstructed form.